 Good news: this trading system is easily automated.
 That means you do not have to be glued to your computer's screen all day long.
 Another good news is that grid trading makes profits even when the market is volatile.
 So no matter where the price moves, the grid is able to pick up the profits from any direction of the price move, in case you have tuned your system correctly, of course.
 The bad news is that the grid trading system is a rather complicated strategy which requires some trading experience and knowledge.
 If you haven't traded grid successfully yet, it is high time for us to bring this strategy into the focus of your attention.

 Grid trading is a system of trading, mainly popular on Forex.
 This strategy makes profits from both sideways and trending market.
 Grid trading helps to maximize the profits while the in-built hedging system minimizes the risks.
 It assumes placing several buy stop and sell stops orders at certain intervals from the base price simultaneously, in both directions.
 These buy stop and sell stop orders, placed with several pip intervals build up a trading grid.

 Whereas many brokers put restrictions on trading strategies, we can say - all strategies allowed!
 Test, trade, earn and grow with us.
 Try grid strategy on our free demo account or download MetaTrader 4 to trade in live now!

 Make profit on the natural movement of the market by positioning buy stop orders and sell stop orders via a comfortable app or right in your browser!

-The design of the Forex trading grid depends on the trader's strategy and risk tolerance.
+The design of the trading grid depends on the trader's strategy and risk tolerance.
 Nevertheless, most grids generally look quite similar.